This homemade chili crisp recipe will elevate your meals with a spicy burst of flavor and the BEST crunchy texture! Vegan, Gluten-free.

 • Oil that is neutral in flavor, such as avocado oil, light olive oil or expeller-pressed grapeseed oil.
 Peanut oil lends a delicious flavor.
 (We prefer to avoid highly refined vegetable oil or “seed oils” in general, as they can be inflammatory.)

-In a small pot add oil, minced onions, minced garlic, red pepper flakes, gochugaru or Aleppo, smoked paprika, salt, and cinnamon sticks and star anise.
+Step 1: In a small pot, add the oil, dried onions and garlic, red pepper flakes, gochugaru or Aleppo, salt, and cinnamon sticks and star anise.

-Place on the lowest heat for 30 minutes, stirring a few times.
+Step 2.
+Heat on the lowest setting for 30 minutes, stirring a few times.
 Do not exceed 225 degrees.
-(Too high of heat will result in burning the chilies which will make them bitter.)
-Watch closely and if you smell the chilies check the temperature with a thermometer.
+(Too high a heat will result in burning the chilies, which will make them bitter.)
+Watch closely, and if you smell the chilies, check the temperature with a thermometer.
 The oil should just very lightly bubble with tiny bubbles.

-While the chilies toast, add to a medium-sized bowl, the black pepper, smoked paprika, sugar, and soy sauce.
+Step 3: In a medium bowl, add the black pepper, smoked paprika, sugar, and soy sauce.

-Place a metal, fine-mesh sieve over the bowl.
-Pour oil into the sieve letting the oil strain into the bowl over the spices.
-Pick out the aromatics (cinnamon sticks, star anise, and any other whole seeds added).
+Step 4: Place a metal, fine-mesh sieve over the bowl.
+Pour the warm oil into the sieve, letting the oil strain into the bowl over the spices.
+Remove the bigger aromatics (cinnamon sticks, star anise, cardamom pods.
 Spread out the cooked chili mixture.
 Let cool for about 10 minutes in the strainer.

-Mix the toasted chilis back into the oil.
+Step 5: Combine.
+Mix the cooled toasted chilis back into the oil.

 Storage

-Store in a well-sealed container.
-Chili Crunch is shelf-stable for 3 months.
+Store in an airtight container either at room temp or refrigerate.
+Chili Crisp is shelf-stable for 3 months.

 spoonful of chili crisp lifted from oily jar of condiment.